We deliver our training packages to Academic Institutions, UK Government and Industry.

 Location: In-person or online

-Duration: Online with workshop sessions
+Duration: 2 sessions online with workshop sessions

 Description: This course is designed for parents who are concerned about their children using AI and social media and want to know how they can help keep their children safe.